Mico1989/STLC_portfolio/XPath/xpath_task_2.md

    - "Go to Home" link:
      `//a[contains(@class, 'home-link') and text()='Go to Home']`

-3. The XPath (Create a new account) for all input fields, Sign Up button.
+3. The XPath (Create a new account) for all input fields, Sign Up button:

                     1. **XPath for the "Full Name" input field:**